bmartinowich/DSI-DC-2-stage/curriculum/Week-03/3.06-model-fit-lab/readme.md

 #### Deliverable

-* A completed Jupyter notebook
+* A completed Jupyter notebook...
+Or your best shot :)

 ## Additional Resources